livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. A script that lists all local variables, environment variables and functions

 7. A script that creates a local variable

+8. A script that creates a global variable